rochellev/SprouterNative/README.md

 * Weather API

 ## Design
-These are rough mockups showing the general design and flow of the app.
+These mockups, created with Adobe XD, show the general design and flow of Sprouter.

 ### Splash Screen
 The splash screen will appear on opening the app.
 It will set the theme of the app. <br>